-The start of GenCon is only three weeks away.
-So, I thought I would share my hard-earned experience and try and help out people who are going.
+GenCon is about three weeks away, so, I thought I would (again) share my hard-earned experience and try and help out people who are going.

 Archive for the ‘Advice’ Category